 This image from ESA’s Mars Express features the small crater embedded in the northwestern rim of the Schiaparelli impact basin.
 All around is evidence for past water and the great martian winds that periodically blow.

-A 42 km-wide impact crater and numerous smaller craters straddle the northwestern rim of the 460 km-diameter Schiaparelli basin in this image taken by ESA’s Mars Express on 15 July 2010.
+A 42 km (26 mi)-wide impact crater and numerous smaller craters straddle the northwestern rim of the 460 km (290 mi)-diameter Schiaparelli basin in this image taken by ESA’s Mars Express on 15 July 2010.

 Giovanni Schiaparelli is famous for observing straight-line features on Mars that he called ‘canali’.
 This term was mistakenly translated into English as ‘canal’ instead of ‘channel’, conjuring up images of vast irrigation networks constructed by intelligent beings.